AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 * It has a variety of features built in for collaboration, sharing, and chat support.

-It is important to note that when using Cloud9 , you are not actually running it on your own computer.
-You are actually connected to a different computer over the internet.
+It is important to note that when using Cloud9, you are not actually running it on your own computer.
+You are connected to a different computer over the Internet.
 Any changes you make will not affect your computer and instead will stay on the computer Cloud9 is running on.
-Each time you log in to Cloud9 you connect automatically to the same computer, even if you are connecting from a different one.
+Each time you log in to Cloud9 you connect automatically to the same computer, even if you are connecting from a different computer or laptop on your end.

-That being said, it seems one of the biggest pain points of using Cloud9 is that it takes several steps to set up and be ready for coding.
-It is therefore extremely important that you follow the steps in this reading in order to make this process as simple as possible.
-There is a validation process that can take up to a day or two, and so it is important that you start this process as soon as possible.
+The first step consists in opening an AWS Educate account, and it involves a validation process that can take up to a day or two, and so it is important that you start this process as soon as possible.

-If you get stuck at any point in this process, please do not hesitate to contact me.
-It is absolutely imperative that you get this set up as soon as possible.
-Once you get it setup, it is much easier to use.

 # Step 1 Activate Your Account Through The Email Sent To You

-As a member of this class, you should have recieved an email invitation to access the AWS resources for this class.
-It will be sent to you at your `myci.csuci.edu` email address (or whatever email you used to register for the class).
+You should receive an email invitation to access the AWS resources.
 This email will have the subject line:

 ```
 Your AWS Educate Application